Overview

 Richard "Priest" Lewis

-Played by Glenn Plummer, a well-distinguished Los Angeles, California businessman; he’s more than meets the eye.
+Played by Glenn Plummer, a well-distinguished Los Angeles, California businessman who’s more than meets the eye.
 He’s one of the richest Black American men in the country with political CIA ties and powerful street connections.
 He’s married to Carmen Lewis; a businesswoman, civic leader, motivational speaker, author, and lawyer.
 They both share two daughters and their only son was murdered while incarcerated.